HeliosLang/compiler/README.md

 This repository contains a reference compiler for Plutus-Light, written in Javascript.

-Use the following step-by-step guide to learn how to use Plutus-Light with cardano-cli:
+Use the following tutorial to learn how to use Plutus-Light with cardano-cli:
   1. [Cardano-node setup](doc/01-environment_setup.md)
   2. [Wallet setup and funding](doc/02-wallet_setup.md)
   3. [*Always Succeeds* contract](doc/03-always_succeeds_contract.md)